teriyake/go-git-it/README.md

 - `done`: mark a to-do item as done by closing the corresponding Github issue
 - `help`: help about any command
 - `info`: info on current user
-- `login`: set up Git credentials
+- `login`: set up Github credentials
 - `mark`: mark a to-do item with a status
 - `new-repo`: create a new to-do repo
-- `whoami`: verify your Git auth status
+- `whoami`: verify your Github auth status

 Flags:
 - `-h`, `--help`: help for ggi